wp-plugins/error-reporting/readme.txt

 Log Error Reporting
 Depending on where an error occurs, it will be logged to a wp-logs folder that's either under the blog's installation folder, or under the wp-admin folder.
 New files are created for each day with names having the format "ER-dd-Mmm-yyyy.log"
 eg. ER-13-Aug-2009.log

+Auto Delete Old Log Files
+The auto delete uses core WordPress CRON and as such is not real CRON but occurs when your blog is visited.
+Once per day the auto delete can remove files older than one week - 7 days, or one month - 31 days.
+So depending on your blog's activity, there may be some slight imprecision, but in general using the auto delete will prevent the error log folders from becoming bloated.

 Email Error Reporting
 Email Error Reporting does not have a "no repeat errors" setting.
 This means that the blog administrator's email address will get an email for every reported error, every time.